 - 1. Exit McIDAS-V. - 2.
-Using a text editor, edit the <local path>/Data/Scripting/McIDAS-V/sandwich_example.py script.
-The last line in the script is the captureImage command.
-In this command, change "local_path" to a directory location on your machine that you have write access to.
+Using a text editor, edit the <local path>/Data/Scripts/sandwich\example.py script.
+The last line in the script is the captureImage() command.
+In this command, change "local\path" to a directory location on your machine that you have write access to.
 Save the script. - 3.
 From a Terminal or Command Prompt window, cd to your McIDAS-V-System, which should be located in the directory where McIDAS-V was installed. - 4.
 From the Terminal or Command window, run the script using the "-script" flag.
-Note that you should substitute "local_path" with the location of the script on your machine.
+Note that you should substitute "local\path" with the location of the script on your machine.
 Run the command below matching your operating system:

 '''

 On Windows:

-'''

-'''

-runMcV.bat -script /local path/sandwich example.py
+runMcV.bat -script /local_path/sandwich_example.py

+On Linux:

+runMcV -script /local_path/sandwich_example.py

+On macOS:

 '''